The 1990s were home to the wildest and wackiest trends of our lifetimes. The simple act of mentioning the ’90s brings about an array of memories.

 The story of Kurt Cobain is a cautionary tale to those battling depression and addiction in the spotlight.

 Cobain was the lead vocalist of the band Nirvana in the 1990s.
 On top of that, he played guitar for the band and penned many of the band’s most famous hits.

 A talented entertainer, Cobain was known for his grungy, angsty vibes in both music and onstage performances.
 He experienced distaste for the fame his band had found and struggled with anxiety and depression.

 Sadly, his struggles got the better of him.
-Cobain died in 1994 of suicide.
-The legacy of Cobain and Nirvana continues to live and inspire music lovers.
+Cobain took his own life in 1994.
+However, the legacy of Cobain and Nirvana continues to live and inspire music lovers.

 A supportive friend gave Seal the encouragement he needed to pursue a recording career.

 Seal spent time during the 1980s performing in bars and restaurants.
 Meanwhile, he couch-surfed while a member of a small band called Push.

 The right path led him to collaborate with DJ Adamski on the single “Killer.”
 Just like that, his career took off.
 Seal went on to release seven successful studio albums.
 The singer charmed his audiences with his hits “Kiss From a Rose” and “Crazy.”

 Although the peak of his success came from his first two albums, Seal remains a prominent figure in ’90s music history.

 Summing Up Our List Of Famous 1990s Singers